 Company meetings should be events where colleagues collectively think and act professional.
 Unfortunately, some colleagues only seem capable of thinking selfishly and acting rudely at a meeting.
 If you work with people who disrupt company meetings with the antics mentioned below, you might need the help of a facilitator.
-You could just lock the troublemakers in the supply closet with a copy of Emily Post’s Etiquette.

 When the Roman Emperor Nero read his bad poetry to the Roman senators, they had to praise his writing, or he would have them killed.
 Some colleagues bring the same approach to the meeting table—if you question their ideas, they take it as an insult, and resort to arguing to save their pride.
 That is better than resorting to man-eating lions, as Nero did, but it still takes the meeting in a bad direction.
 A meeting facilitator can keep meetings on track by diffusing someone’s oversensitive reactions.